VimuthM/tpUg/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME f/FACULTY`, `f/FACULTY n/NAME` is also acceptable.

-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
-  e.g. if you specify `v/t v/f` only `v/f` will be taken.

-* Extraneous parameters for commands that do not take in parameters (such as `help`, `exit`, `view`) will be ignored.<br>
-  e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * Date parameters can be of formats: `dd-mm-yyyy`, `dd.mm.yyyy` or `dd/mm/yyyy`

 * Time parameter is of format: `hhmm`